DCEU Movies Ranked

 Though never officially titled the Detective Comics Extended Universe, Warner Bros and DC Comics’ line of shared universe superhero/antihero films have long been associated with the acronym DCEU, their feature length story crossovers and continuations proving similar enough to Marvel’s own Cinematic Universe (the MCU) to be assigned such an abbreviation.

-To date, the DCEU has presented us with 10 releases, some standalones and others as part of a franchise (or two, or even three), but all linked in a shared universe of darker and more brooding fantasy-action cinema than their Disney owned counterparts; inspired, at least at first, by the massive critical and commercial success of Christopher Nolan’s Dark Knight Trilogy.
+To date, the DCEU has presented us with 12 releases, some standalones and others as part of a franchise (or two, or even three), but all linked in a shared universe of darker and more brooding fantasy-action cinema than their Disney-owned counterparts; inspired, at least at first, by the massive critical and commercial success of Christopher Nolan’s Dark Knight Trilogy.

-In this Movie List, we at The Film Magazine are looking at this mega power of contemporary studio cinema to judge each of its 10 releases from worst to best in terms of quality, significance, legacy, critical reception and public perception.
+In this edition of Ranked, we at The Film Magazine are looking at this mega power of contemporary studio cinema to judge each of its 12 releases from worst to best in terms of quality, significance, legacy, critical reception and public perception.
 2019’s DC Comics adaptation Joker aside (per its status as a standalone DC film unrelated to the central DCEU), these are the DCEU Movies Ranked.

-Follow us on Twitter to never miss another list like this one.
+Follow @thefilmagazine on Twitter to never miss another list like this one.

 David Ayer’s 2016 anti-hero DCEU movie Suicide Squad was supposed to welcome in an era of viable adult alternatives to the family friendly comic book movie output of the Marvel Cinematic Universe, the “leaked” comic-con footage going viral as fans and casuals alike were blown away by its originality.